Astronomy, Minor

 Career Outlook

-The astronomy minor supplements other degrees with problem-solving techniques and skills that are used in modern astronomy research and applicable to a wide variety of engineering and science careers.
+The astronomy minor supplements other degrees.
+The problem-solving techniques and skills that graduates have acquired are used in modern astronomy research and applicable to a wide variety of engineering and science careers.

 Example Careers